All Products

 System.out.println(new Gson().toJson(addLiveRecordNotifyConfigResponse));

-• <OnDemandUrl> specifies the callback request URL for on-demand recording. <NotifyUrl> specifies the callback URL address (including recording events and status callbacks).
+• <OnDemandUrl> specifies the callback URL for on-demand recording. <NotifyUrl> specifies the callback URL that is used to receive notifications about recording events and status.

 • The <NotifyUrl> parameter is required.
-If you want to receive only on-demand recording requests but do not want to call back recording events and status, you can set the <NotifyUrl> parameter to a URL that does not support the requested method.
+If you want to receive only on-demand recording requests, set <NotifyUrl> to a URL that does not support the requested method.

 Manual recording

-To enable manual recording, you must disable the automatic recording feature.
-The following sample code provides an example:
+To enable manual recording, you must disable automatic recording.
+Sample code:

-//Set the OnDemand parameter to 7 to disable automatic recording.
+// Set the OnDemand parameter to 7, which disables automatic recording.

 addLiveAppRecordConfigRequest.setOnDemand(7);